Mark Kelly: Shooting in Tucson

-Giffords was shot in an assassination attempt on January 8, 2011, putting Kelly in the national spotlight.
+Giffords was shot in an assassination attempt on January 8, 2011, which killed six people and brought national attention to Kelly.
 On February 4, Kelly described the previous month as the hardest time of his life and expressed his gratitude for the enormous outpouring of support, good wishes and prayers for his wife.
 He said that he believed people's prayers for her helped.

 One of Giffords's aides informed Kelly of the shooting almost immediately after it happened.
 He flew from Houston to Tucson with members of his family.
 En route, the Kellys received an erroneous news report that Giffords had died.
 "The kids, Claudia and Claire, started crying.
 My mother, she almost screamed.
 I just walked into the bathroom, and, you know, broke down."
 Calling family in Tucson, Kelly found out that the report was false and that she was alive and in surgery.
 "It was a terrible mistake," Kelly said.
 "As bad as it was that she had died, it's equally exciting that she hadn't."

 From the time he arrived in Tucson, Kelly sat vigil at his wife's bedside as she struggled to survive and began to recover.
 As her condition began to improve, the Kelly-Giffords family researched options for rehabilitation facilities and chose one in Houston.
 On January 21, Giffords was transferred to the Memorial Hermann–Texas Medical Center, where she spent five days before moving to TIRR Memorial Hermann, where she continued her recovery and rehabilitation.

 Giffords and Kelly had spoken dozens of times about how risky her job was.
 She was afraid that someone with a gun would come up to her at a public event.
 In an interview filmed just over a week after the shooting, Kelly said, "She has Tombstone, Arizona, in her district, the town that's too tough to die.
 Gabrielle Giffords is too tough to let this beat her."